 What do I wear?

-For personal training sessions and Thai massage sessions please wear soft, comfortable clothes (yoga pants or sweats and a t-shirt).
+Please wear soft, comfortable clothes that allow for movement (yoga pants or sweats and a t-shirt).

 Should I leave a tip?

 Hooray!
 I am so glad you loved your session enough to tip me!
-What would make me even happier than a cash tip is you scheduling your next appointment with me for a week, a month or a few months out.
+What would make me even happier than a cash tip is you scheduling your next appointment with me for one week, one month, or even a few months out.

 Will you come to my home/office?